matham/cpl_media/doc/source/getting_started.rst

 The player provides an API that can be implemented by cameras or other media sources to play video images into :attr:`cpl_media.player.BasePlayer.frame_callbacks`.
-Examples cameras are USB webcams, video files, Thor and Point Gray cameras.
+Examples cameras are USB webcams, video files, Thor and Flir cameras.
 Also, playing video from network streaming.

 Recorders provides an API that accepts images from a player through